Big Sky Wildlife Spotlight: Mule Deer

 Mule Deer in winter | Pixabay Image

-Keep your eyes peeled and there is a very good chance that you'll spot a mule deer while you're in Big Sky Country.
+If you keep your eyes peeled, there's a very good chance that you'll spot a mule deer while you're in Big Sky Country.
 They are around all year long.
 Watch out for them in neighborhoods, on the ski slopes, during your hikes and bikes, and definitely while you're driving around dusk and dawn.
 These majestic animals are always fun to spot, but please give them space and always respect wild animals.

 If you capture a cool wildlife photo of a mule deer when you're in Big Sky Country be sure to share it on social media with #visitbigsky.

 - Big Sky Wildlife Spotlight: Bighorn Sheep

 - Big Sky Wildlife Spotlight: Black Bears